-The National Holistic Institute campus in Modesto, California encompasses approximately 35,000 square feet of administration and instructional space located in several individual buildings connected by sidewalks and parking areas.
-The College shares space with other businesses and a restaurant.
-The facility is secured with locking doors and maintains an alarm system that is activated when the campus closes each day.
+The National Holistic Institute campus in Clovis, California encompasses approximately 58,000 square feet of administration and instructional space located in three buildings.
+The facility is secured with keypad locking doors with separate codes for students and staff.
 All College personnel and students are issued identification badges and are required to wear them on campus.
 All visitors to the campus are required to check in at the main reception area before entering the administration or instructional areas of the campus.
 The area surrounding the campus is patrolled by local law enforcement personnel.
 There are no residential facilities on College property, nor in use by the College at any other location.